Gabriele-Donato/website-materials-/README.md

+**This file is dated 24/07/2024 15.00 and the PySpark code is being written: it will be updated soon**
 # What is cooking?

 This project is my first structured and thought attempt at using Big-Data technologie.
 The idea originally came from the ambition to learn and use in the same project both Hadoop and Spark.
 I think that the scraper (synchronous since parallelized by Spark) should send the data to Kafka, then they will have to be processed through PySpark and finally stored in a Hive table.